Kingdom of Sitawaka: Rise (1521–1551)

 Soon after his ascent to the throne, Bhuvanekabahu began to strengthen his ties with the Portuguese in order to secure his throne from any potential challenge from Sitawaka.
-Though local resistance prevented them from completing a fortress in Colombo, from 1524 a Portuguese agent remained in Kotte under the king's protection and Portuguese naval forces began to contend with Malabari Mappilas for dominance of cinnamonere eventually repulsed by a Bhunvanekabahu, who was assisted by forces despatched by the Portuguese Viceroy of Goa.
-Another attempt at seizing Kotte in 1537 failed when Mayadunne's forces were defeated by forces under the command of the Portuguese Captain-General in Colombo, Afonso de Souza; a fleet sent from Calicut to assist was on this occasion defeated by the Portuguese at Vedalai.
-A truce was negotiated between Sitawaka and Kotte in the aftermath of the conflict, and Mayadunne turned his attention south to the kingdom of Raigama, which he annexed following the death of Raigam Bandara (Pararajasinha) in 1538.
+Though local resistance prevented them from completing a fortress in Colombo, from 1524 a Portuguese agent remained in Kotte under the king's protection.
+Portuguese naval forces began vying with the Malabari Mappilas for dominance of cinnamon trade but were eventually repulsed by a Bhunvanekabahu VII, who was assisted by forces despatched by the Portuguese Viceroy of Goa.
+Another attempt at seizing Kotte in 1537 failed when Mayadunne's forces were defeated by forces under the command of the Portuguese Captain-General in Colombo, Afonso de Souza.
+A fleet sent from Calicut to assist Mayadunne was also defeated by the Portuguese at Vedalai.
+A truce was negotiated between Sitawaka and Kotte in the aftermath of the conflict.
+Mayadunne subsequently turned his attention south to the kingdom of Raigama, which he annexed following the death of Raigam Bandara (Pararajasinha) in 1538.

-Two further invasions of Kotte followed in the next five years.
-The first, beginning in 1539, failed following resistance organised by the new Portuguese Captain-General in Colombo, Miguel Ferreira.
-Calicut yet again provided troops and weaponry to Sitawaka; however, following defeat, Kulhenamarikkar and Pachimarikkar, two of the Zamorin's generals, were handed over to the Portuguese and the alliance between Calicut and Sitawaka ended.
-News in 1543 that Bhuvanekabahu had named his grandson Dharmapala as his successor prompted yet another invasion, yet again repulsed with the aid Portuguese forces under the command of the new Captain-General, António Barreto.
+Two further invasions of Kotte occurred over the next five years.
+The first, beginning in 1539, was repelled due to resistance organized by the new Portuguese Captain-General in Colombo, Miguel Ferreira.
+Once again, Calicut supplied troops and weaponry to Sitawaka; however, following their defeat, Kulhenamarikkar and Pachimarikkar, two of the Zamorin’s generals, were handed over to the Portuguese, effectively ending the alliance between Calicut and Sitawaka.
+In 1543, news that Bhuvanekabahu VII had named his grandson Dharmapala as his successor prompted yet another invasion, which was once again repulsed with the aid of Portuguese forces under the command of the new Captain-General, António Barreto.